Open Source · Self-Hosted · OGC API

 Your infrastructure, your data

-Self-host on a laptop, a VM, or Kubernetes — even fully offline or air-gapped.
-No cloud account and no telemetry — outbound traffic only from the integrations you enable (AI, SSO, SMTP, basemaps, remote data).
+Self-host on a laptop, a VM, or your own servers, even fully offline or air-gapped, with Kubernetes covered by a community-maintained Helm chart.
+You do not need a cloud account, and GeoLens does not collect telemetry.
+Outbound traffic comes only from the integrations you enable: AI, SSO, SMTP, basemaps, or remote data.
 Plus an audit log of who did what.

 Works with the tools you already run

-Point QGIS or ArcGIS Pro straight at your OGC API URL — no format conversion, no plugin.
+Point QGIS or ArcGIS Pro straight at your OGC API URL, with no format conversion and no plugin to install.
 GeoLens fits alongside your existing stack instead of replacing it.

 No lock-in, a clean exit

-Your data stays in standard PostGIS and open formats, reachable and exportable over OGC API, STAC, and DCAT — so you can walk in, and out, without a migration project.
+Your data stays in standard PostGIS and open formats, reachable and exportable over OGC API, STAC, and DCAT.
+Leaving does not require a migration project.

 Who it's for